Step-based checkpointing with high-level algorithmic differentiation: Defining a checkpointing schedule

 The generation of a schedule always requires one piece of information from the application code: the total number of steps.
-In the following an auxiliary action (not part of the schedule, but instead provided by the application code) \texttt{Initialize(max\_n)} indicates, at the start of the calculation, that the number of steps is \texttt{max\_n}.
-The auxiliary action \texttt{Finalize(max\_n)} indicates, at the end of the original forward calculation, that the number of steps is \texttt{max\_n}.
+This can be supplied to schedules either when they are intialized or, for checkpointing schedules which support it, can be defined after the original forward calculation.
+In the following an auxiliary action (not part of the schedule, but instead provided by the application code) \texttt{Initialize(max\_n)} indicates, at the start of the forward calculation, that the number of steps is \texttt{max\_n}.